montoyamoraga/shbobo-studies/notes/fish.md

 ### Fish description at petermopar.blogspot.com

 Fish is the program (for Windows, Linux, and Macintosh) to edit and upload patches for Shbobo devices (SHNTH and SHTAR).
-With the release of the new Shbobo SHTAR, the program has received an overhaul.
-Most noticeably, the older system of tabbed soups has been replaced with a universal map of the whole file as loaded.
-Thus, soups are all visible, adjacent to each other.
-It is like a world map, and users are encouraged to use both horizontal and vertical layouts to organize their patch ideas.

 *Retrieved from the Fish 2.0 blog post at the petermopar.blogspot.com website, available at <https://petermopar.blogspot.com/2018/04/fish-20.html>, accessed on Monday March 23 2020.* )

 ## Download

 As of March 2020, the newest version of Fish is available at [shbobo.net](https://shbobo.net/), as shbobo.zip.

-It is also included in the folder [original/]() in this repository.
+The shbobo.zip file is also included in the folder [assets/](assets/) in this repository.

 "will definitely do a tuning one. just to try and answer your question here briefly, with the Shnth the opcode 'srate' sets the fundamental frequency (which is 4 octaves below the *actual* sampling rate). if you want to do tonal stuff then its best to specify the srate using 16-bit numbers, then you can dial it in exactly. meng qi made a very helpful srate calculator which gives the 'short' (16-bit number) for each corresponding note on a standard keyboard, its available on the shbobo forum. so basically the nume and deno of an oscillator specify its pitch relationship to that fundamental based on the just intonation tuning system...so for example a horn with a nume of 96 and a deno of 64 will be a perfect 5th above the fundamental (ie 3:2 ratio), one with a nume of 80 and a deno of 64 will be a major 3rd above it (5:4 ratio), etc. there's a couple of really good websites on just intonation online, i can send you the links if you like. its gets really interesting when you get into the larger prime limits like 11 or 13, then you can explore these really hairy microtonal scales. i'll try to explain all this better in a video and associated forum post but hopefully this will help a bit until then."